mpielow1993/ruby--rails--projects--team_impact_repo/README.md

         ii.
 To view the members registered for a particular lesson, click on the 'View Registrations' link of the associated Lesson record to be taken to a list of all members registered for that lesson.
         iii.
 Click on the associated 'Unregister' button, for the member that the logged-in admin intends to unregister. iv.
+An alert will appear, asking for confirmation to delete the selected lesson registered for.
+Click 'Yes'.
-If the member is unregistered successfully, a notification will appear at the top of the screen.
+        v.
+If you have unregistered successfully, a green success notification will appear at the top of the screen saying 'Deregistration successful'.

   11. Enquiries